Golden generation: Russia (2008–2018)

-Spain (2006–2014)
+Spain (2006–2014, 2021–present)

 After the 2006 FIFA World Cup Spain began focusing on new skills and new techniques for the team.
 Spain began a winning streak from 2006 through 2009 along with the Spanish players this generation of players playing a unique brand of football at the time, with tiki-taka helping them dominate world football for years.

-This golden generation was filled with players most notably including, Iker Casillas, Xavi, Andrés Iniesta, Sergio Ramos, Carles Puyol, Cesc Fàbregas, Sergio Busquets, David Villa, Fernando Torres, Gerard Piqué, Xabi Alonso and David Silva helped Spain win the UEFA European Championship in 2008 and 2012, and the FIFA World Cup in 2010, making them the first team ever to win the World Cup and both continental championships either side of it.
+This golden generation was filled with players most notably including, Iker Casillas, Xavi, Andrés Iniesta, Sergio Ramos, Carles Puyol,Cesc Fàbregas, Sergio Busquets, David Villa, Fernando Torres, Gerard Piqué, Xabi Alonso, David Silva and Jordi Alba, and helped Spain win the UEFA European Championship in 2008 and 2012, and the FIFA World Cup in 2010, making them the first team ever to win the World Cup and both continental championships either side of it.
 They also reached the final of the 2013 FIFA Confederations Cup.
 During this time, Spain dominated the FIFA World Rankings, topping the rankings almost uninterrupted for six years, between July 2008 and July 2014 when Spain officially ended their generation at the 2014 FIFA World Cup after suffering a disastrous group stage elimination.

+During the delayed UEFA Euro 2020, Spain under Luis Enrique reached the semi-finals, narrowly losing to eventual champions Italy on penalties.
+Led by veterans such as Sergio Busquets, Jordi Alba, and Álvaro Morata, Spain also saw the rise of young talents including Unai Simón, Rodri, Pedri, Gavi, Dani Olmo, Fabián Ruiz, Mikel Oyarzabal, and Ferran Torres, before finishing runners-up in the 2021 UEFA Nations League Finals and suffering a Round of 16 exit to Morocco at the 2022 FIFA World Cup, leading to Enrique’s departure and Busquets’ international retirement.
+Under new manager Luis de la Fuente, Spain evolved further, and the core was transformed by the breakthrough of the Euro 2024 additions—especially Lamine Yamal, alongside key reinforcements Nico Williams, Mikel Merino, and Marc Cucurella—with Yamal standing out as a generational talent who became central to Spain’s attacking identity, as they went on to win UEFA Euro 2024, defeating opponents with decisive goals from Williams and Mikel Oyarzabal, while Yamal’s influence defined the tournament’s breakthrough narrative as he later won the Golden Boy, alongside Dani Olmo’s Golden Boot and Rodri’s Golden Ball and that years Ballon d’Or, before Spain reached the 2025 UEFA Nations League Finals, eventually losing to Portugal on penalties after further squad development including Dean Huijsen and Martín Zubimendi.
+Spain would go on to win the 2026 FIFA World Cup after a 1–0 victory over Argentina.